openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ### Risks and Mitigations

 - Given the range of operators which must implement support for change management, inconsistent behavior or reporting may make it difficult for users to navigate different profiles.
   - Mitigation: A shared library should be created and vendored for RRULE/exclude/next window calculations/metrics.
 - Users familiar with the fully self-managed nature of OpenShift are confused by the lack of material changes be initiated when change management constraints are active.
    - Mitigation: The introduction of change management will not change the behavior of existing clusters.
      Users must make a configuration change.
 - Users may put themselves at risk of CVEs by being too conservative with worker-node updates.
 - Users leveraging change management may be more likely to reach unsupported kubelet skew configurations vs fully self-managed cluster management.

 ### Drawbacks

 The scope of the enhancement - cutting across several operators requires multiple, careful implementations.
 The enhancement also touches code paths that have been refined for years which assume a fully self-managed cluster approach.
-Upsetting these code paths prove challenging.
+Upsetting these code paths may prove challenging.

 ## Open Questions [optional]

 1. Can the HyperShift Operator expose a metric for when changes are pending for a subset of worker nodes on the cluster if it can only interact via CAPI resources?
-2. Can the MCO interrogate the ClusterVersion change management configuration in order to calculate overlapping permissive intervals in the future?

 ## Test Plan